 14 Apr Twist Panel Jersey Dress

-Posted at 14:42h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 14:42h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 Once again the much favoured Jersey Twist is featured on the Saturday morning #PatternPuzzle.
 A big thank you to all our fans that come along to play and watch. 🙂